System design interview guide

 Given the prompt numbers:

-Implication: Your backend can be simple and still be impressive—if the invariants and lifecycle are crisp.
+Implication: Your backend can be simple and still impress—if the invariants and lifecycle are crisp.
+You do not need internet-scale sharding; you do need atomic allocation under ~5 arrivals per minute.

 High-level architecture